hsj71/GfG-PoDSol/README.md

-# 10-12-25
+# 11-12-25
 ---
-## Missing And Repeating
+## Construct an array from its pair-sum array
-Difficulty: EasyAccuracy: 24.83%Submissions: 664K+Points: 2Average Time: 30m
+Difficulty: EasyAccuracy: 56.62%Submissions: 9K+Points: 2Average Time: 10m
 <pre>

-Given an unsorted array arr[] of size n, containing elements from the range 1 to n, it is known that one number in this range is missing, and another number occurs twice in the array, find both the duplicate number and the missing number.
+Given a pair-sum array arr[] construct the original array.
+A pair-sum array for an array is the array that contains sum of all pairs in ordered form, i.e., arr[0] is sum of res[0] and res[1], arr[1] is sum of res[0] and res[2] and so on.

+Note: If the size of original array res[] is n, then the size of pair-sum array arr[] would be n * (n -1) /2.
+We may assume that the pair-sum array arr[] is appropriate in size.
+Note that, if the original array is correct then the driver code will print true, else false;

 Examples:

-Input: arr[] = [2, 2]
-Output: [2, 1]
-Explanation: Repeating number is 2 and the missing number is 1.
-Input: arr[] = [1, 3, 3]
+Input: arr[] = [4, 5, 3]
-Output: [3, 2]
+Output: true
-Explanation: Repeating number is 3 and the missing number is 2.
+Explanation: A valid original array is [3, 1, 2], pairwise sums are (3 + 1), (3 + 2) and (1 + 2).
-Input: arr[] = [4, 3, 6, 2, 1, 1]
+Input: arr[] = [3]
-Output: [1, 5]
+Output: true
-Explanation: Repeating number is 1 and the missing number is 5.
+Explanation: One of the valid original array is [1, 2].
 Constraints:
-2 ≤ n ≤ 106
+1 ≤ n ≤ 103
-1 ≤ arr[i] ≤ n
+1 ≤ arr[i] ≤ 109